juanjo-mp/jmolina.cloud/content/about.md

   - Element
   - DaisyDisk
   - NewNetwire
-  - Podman
-  - Buildah
-  - Docker & Docker Compose
+  - Podman, Buildah, Docker & Docker Compose
   - Sequel Ace

   Feel free to reach out via Email or Instagram DMs if you've got any questions or if you just want to say hi 🙂